 Overseeding a lawn is the planting of grass seed directly into existing turf, without tearing up the turf or the soil.
 It’s an easy way to fill in bare spots, improve the density of turf, establish improved grass varieties and enhance your lawn’s color.

 If a lawn looks tired or just “worn out,” if it needs growing amounts of water and fertilizer to thrive, or is disease or insect prone, it’s an excellent candidate for overseeding.

-Many older lawns were established with “Contractor’s Mix” turf grasses not suited for the needs of today’s homeowner.
-They’re often more disease and insect prone, requiring more fertilizer and water.
+Many older lawns were established with “Contractor’s Mix” turf grasses not suited for the needs of today’s homeowners.
+They’re often more disease and insect-prone, requiring more fertilizer and water.

 It’s best to NOT aerate during times of drought and during extreme heat.
 Core Aeration during these times not only allows too much moisture to evaporate from the soil, but it also stresses and weakens the lawn.

 In the late summer and early fall is the best time to overseed a lawn.
-Warmer soil temperatures coupled with cooler daytime temperatures and less competition for weeds makes this prime time for overseeding.
-Overseeding in the spring possesses many challenges ranging from fungus and weeds, to late frosts killing the young grass and not having enough time to establish deep roots to survive the summer.
+Warmer soil temperatures coupled with cooler daytime temperatures and less competition for weeds make this prime time for overseeding.
+Overseeding in the spring possesses many challenges ranging from fungus and weeds to late frosts killing the young grass, and not having enough time to establish deep roots to survive the summer.

 Pat Burns is the owner of Mass Turf Aeration – providing high-quality core aeration services to the Norfolk County areas of Massachusetts.
 Mass Turf Aeration is now exclusive using Jonathan Green grass seed for the Aeration and Overseeding season this coming Fall.
 Follow him on Instagram and book your aeration now at https://massturfaeration.com